 Sapporo expected to drop out of 2026 Winter Olympic bid race

-Sapporo expected to drop out of 2026 Winter Olympic bid raceFILE - In this May 14, 2018, file photo, Sapporo Mayor Katsuhiro Akimoto, center left, and Tsunekazu Takeda, center right, an IOC member and head of the Japanese Olympic Committee, speak to the media after their meeting in Tokyo.
-The Japanese city of Sapporo is expected to withdraw from bidding for the 2026 Winter Olympics, leaving four candidates as the International Olympic Committee finds it increasingly difficult to find hosts - particularly for the Winter Olympics.
-A city official says Deputy Mayor Takatohsi Machida and Japanese Olympic Committee President Tsunekazu Takeda will meet IOC President Thomas Bach on Monday, Sept.
-17, 2018.(AP Photo/Koji Ueda, File)

-TOKYO (AP) -- The Japanese city of Sapporo is expected to stop pursuing the 2026 Winter Olympics, leaving four possible candidates as the IOC struggles to find hosts - particularly for the Winter Games.
+TOKYO — The Japanese city of Sapporo is expected to stop pursuing the 2026 Winter Olympics, leaving Calgary and three other possible candidates as the IOC struggles to find hosts — particularly for the Winter Games.

 A city official said Deputy Mayor Takatohsi Machida and Japanese Olympic Committee president Tsunekazu Takeda will meet International Olympic Committee president Thomas Bach on Monday.